Nursery 2020 - 2021

 Attending every day and being in school on time will help us to become the very best learners that we can be!
 Sometimes our learning might get a little bit messy.
 The adults working with us will always try to makesure that we put on aprons/protective clothes to suit the activity that we are completing.
 It is very important that all pieces of clothing and shoes are marked clearly with your child's name.
 It is much easier to reunite lost clothing with an owner if it has a name in it.

 We will be using Class dojo (app and website) to send updates and messages to parents when required.
 Please make sure the school office have up-to-date contact information, including e-mail address so we can keep in touch with you.
 You should have received instructions in your Welcome pack (either received at the meeting or posted to your home address) on how to sign up to dojo.
-If you have not yet received this, please mention to school staff at your child's stay and play session during the first week back in September.
+If you have not yet received this, please mention to school staff and we will organise this for you.

 BBC Bitesize Starting Primary School is packed full of advice and guidance around applying for school, preparing their child to start school and supporting them during the early days of school life.
 It covers key areas parents feel they need help with such as toilet training, a good sleep routine and emotional and social skills like making friends and taking turns.

 To help meet the cost of activities in Nursery (baking, messy play, extra snacks and extra learning experiences) we normally ask for a small donation each half term.
-This year we are happy to receive £1.00 a week, which can be put in a small envelope with your child’s name on it.
+This year we are happy to receive £5.00 per half term, which can be put in a small envelope with your child’s name on it.

 Ways to support your child